menu

 Occupations and Workforce

-Bridgewater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bridgewater is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bridgewater is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bridgewater who work in office and administrative support (13.51%), sales jobs (9.51%), and food service (9.00%).

 Also of interest is that Bridgewater has more people living here who work in computers and math than 95% of the places in the US.